 Last fall, we introduced the Christopher Stevens Youth Network, an Exchange 2.0 effort that will offer complementary physical and virtual exchanges for 10,000 students and 400 educators in 20 countries. iEARN will support online project-based learning focused on eight thematic units: conflict resolution and peace education, the environment, civic education, social entrepreneurship, empowering girls and young women, food security, health, and literacy and education.

-This spring, four teachers taking the new Christopher Stevens Youth Network online course shared their thoughts:
+This spring, four teachers taking the new Chris Stevens Youth Network online course shared their thoughts:

 Even since I became a full-fledged iEARNer, I have discovered that what unites us outweighs our differences and discords.
 I have found out that we face the same challenges and we share the same aspirations, the same hopes, and the same dreams.
 My students and I have been stunned by the warmth and generosity of all the community.
 Now, we refer to a Thai project as though Bangkok is just next door, and when our friends in Islamabad visited an orphanage, we shared their success as though we were there.